However, there've been some other apologies out there.

 The author, president of Exodus International Alan Chambers, makes it clear that in spite of his own closeted homosexuality, his empathy for his fellows is strictly limited.

 More than anything, I am sorry that so many have interpreted this religious rejection by Christians as God’s rejection.
-I am profoundly sorry that many have walked away from their faith and that some have chosen to end their lives.
+I am profoundly sorry that many have walked away from their faith and that some have chosen to end their lives.and

 I cannot apologize for my deeply held biblical beliefs about the boundaries I see in scripture surrounding sex, but I will exercise my beliefs with great care and respect for those who do not share them.
 I cannot apologize for my beliefs about marriage.
 But I do not have any desire to fight you on your beliefs or the rights that you seek.